Until recenty (2022) I had been collecting old radios, electrical

 CLICK THE PICTURE

-Please have a look at the colour photos and descriptions, and help me with the identification or provide me with information about the radios and pieces of test equipment.
+Please help me with the identification or provide me with information about the radios and pieces of test equipment.
 As you will see several people have provided useful information concerning some of the items, if you have any suggestions or observations please let me know and I will update the pages appropriately.

-I have a number of old electrical and electronic
+I still have a number of old electrical and electronic

 engineering books, one of which is a 3rd edition 1916 of "An Elementary